erosg11/robocorp-news/README.md

 ## Overview

-Robocorp News automates the process of fetching news articles based on user-defined search terms and parameters.
+Robocorp News automates the process of fetching news articles based on user-defined search terms, category and parameters.
 The project is built to be modular, allowing for easy integration of additional news sources in the future, and opertaions.
 The core functionality involves generating search results, processing the data, and producing final artifacts which include images and a consolidated spreadsheet.

 ## Features

 - Search news articles based on specified term.
+- Filter based in categories
 - Support for date-specific searches or searches within a given time limit.
 - Modular design for future integration with additional news websites.
 - Generation of comprehensive output including titles, descriptions, images, search term frequency, and monetary mentions.